nodejs/node-v0.x-archive/doc/api/child_process.markdown

 2. The process could not be killed, or
 3. Sending a message to the child process failed for whatever reason.

+Note that after this event has been fired the child process is considered dead and no more events will triggered.
+E.g. if an error occurs the `exit`-event will not be triggered.

 See also [`ChildProcess#kill()`](#child_process_child_kill_signal) and [`ChildProcess#send()`](#child_process_child_send_message_sendhandle).